 The remainder of pooled funding contributes to knowledge development, lesson identification, methodology development, guidance and convening activities.
 Coordination, and collaboration through joint mandates on mapping studies, assessments and long-term sustainable practices is where ISSAT brings particular insight due to its close-knit Governing Board.
 ISSAT’s knowledge development is aimed predominantly at the practitioner level, but also at the policy-to-practitioner guidance divide.

 ISSAT Top-up Project Funding

-This mechanism also allows for non-members to draw on ISSAT expertise, providing capacity is available.
-Our primary focus always remains with our Members.
+Project Funding also allows for non-members to draw on ISSAT expertise, providing capacity is available.
+Our primary focus thus always remains with our Governing Board Members.